why is pongal celebrated

 What is the Story of Pongal?

 Weaving stories that resonate with the land, its people, and their deep appreciation for nature’s bounty, Pongal is a vibrant tapestry.
-Let’s delve into the rich narratives that answer the questions: why celebrate the Pongal festival, why do we celebrate Pongal, and why is Pongal celebrated?
+Let’s delve into the rich narratives that answer the questions: why is Pongal celebrated, why do we celebrate Pongal, and why is Pongal celebrated?

 The Myth of the Sun God Surya